 Purpose of the Comprehensive Examination: The comprehensive examination is a means of demonstrating the degree of knowledge, skills and abilities from the culmination of cognitive and affective education provided in the MHA.
-It is a four hour examination conducted during one period that covers all of the foundation, advanced and respective elective courses pertaining to the respective individual candidate for the MHA degree.
+It is a four hour examination conducted during one period that covers all courses pertaining to the respective individual candidate for the MHA degree.
 All students must pass the comprehensive examination within TWO tries.
 Failure to pass the comprehensive examination indicates failure in the MHA program.
 No credit is provided for the comprehensive examination.

-For specific requirements on the comprehensive examination, students will refer to the MHA Graduate Handbook (provided upon admission to the MHA).
+For specific requirements on the comprehensive examination, students will refer to the MHA Graduate Handbook.